kallehed/compiler-dodecahedron/README.md

 # Structure and what things do:

-### lexer: lexer.rs
+### Lexer: lexer.rs
 Takes source file and outputs tokens
-Tokens could be identifiers (variable or function names) or keywords (if while { ( [ )
+Tokens could be identifiers (variable or function names) or keywords (if while { ( [ ) Checks that the delimiters (, [ and { are balanced.
-### parser: parser.rs
+### Parser: parser.rs
 Takes tokens and outputs sokens (Semantic tokens) Recursive descent operator precedence parser that makes sure all the tokens fit the grammar of the language.
 The sokens represent the program in reverse polish notation, not only expressions, but also scopes/blocks/{}
-### verification: ast_verify.rs
+### Verification: ast_verify.rs
 Takes Sokens and does type-checking, that-you-return checking, variable used before declaration.
-Also, turns RValues into LValues if they are next to setters (=,+=,-=)
+Also, turns RValues into LValues if they are next to setters (=,+=,-=) (might remove this)
-### ir generation: ir_gen.rs, ir.rs
+### Ir generation: ir_gen.rs, ir.rs
 Generate IR (immediate representation) in the form of Vec<ByteCode>. ir_gen.rs uses functions prefixed with mk_ in ir.rs to generate bytecode.
 ### c code generation: c_backend.rs